baysmith/vim-indent-object/README.md

 iteratively increasing the scope of indentation block selected.
 Specifying a count can be used to achieve the same effect.

-### FeedBack
+### Acknowledgements

-vim-indent-object was written by Michael Smith <msmith@msmith.id.au>.
-The project repository is kept at:
+vim-indent-object was originally written by Michael Smith <msmith@msmith.id.au>, http://github.com/michaeljsmith/vim-indent-object

-http://github.com/michaeljsmith/vim-indent-object

-Any feedback or criticism is welcome, and can be mailed to the author at the above email address.
-Alternatively issues can be raised on the project website.